openservicemesh/osm/DESIGN.md

 ## Overview

 Service Mesh Controller (SMC) is a simple, complete, and standalone [service mesh](https://en.wikipedia.org/wiki/Service_mesh) solution.
-SMC provides a full featured control plane.
+SMC provides a fully featured control plane.
 It leverages an architecture based on [Envoy](https://www.envoyproxy.io/) reverse-proxy sidecar
 While by default SMC ships with Envoy, the design utilizes [interfaces](#interfaces), which enable integrations with any xDS compatible reverse-proxy.
 SMC relies on [SMI Spec](https://smi-spec.io/) to reference services that will participate in the service mesh.
 SMC ships out-of-the-box with all necessary components to deploy a complete service mesh spanning multiple compute platforms.